-It is very important that your doctor check your progress at regular visits to make sure the medicine is working properly and to decide if you should continue to take it.
+It is very important that your doctor check your or your child's progress at regular visits to make sure the medicine is working properly and to decide if you should continue to use it.
 Blood tests may be needed to check for any unwanted effects.

-Do not take dexmethylphenidate together with a monoamine oxidase (MAO) inhibitor (eg, isocarboxazid [Marplan®], phenelzine [Nardil®], selegiline [Eldepryl®], tranylcypromine [Parnate®]).
-Do not start taking this medicine during the 2 weeks after you stop a MAO inhibitor.
-If you take them together or do not wait 2 weeks, you may develop confusion, agitation, headaches, restlessness, stomach or intestinal symptoms, a sudden high body temperature, an extremely high blood pressure, or severe convulsions.
+Do not use dexmethylphenidate together with a monoamine oxidase (MAO) inhibitor (eg, isocarboxazid [Marplan®], phenelzine [Nardil®], selegiline [Eldepryl®], tranylcypromine [Parnate®]).
+Do not start using this medicine during the 2 weeks after you stop an MAO inhibitor.
+If you take them together or do not wait 2 weeks, you may develop confusion, agitation, headaches, restlessness, stomach or bowel symptoms, a sudden high body temperature, an extremely high blood pressure, or severe convulsions (seizures).

 Tell your doctor right away if you or your family notice any unusual changes in behavior, such as an increase in aggression, hostility, agitation, irritability, or suicidal thinking or behavior.
-Also tell your doctor if you or your child have hallucinations or any unusual thoughts, especially if they are new or getting worse quickly.
+Also tell your doctor if you or your child see, hear, or feel things that are not there, or have any unusual thoughts, especially if they are new or getting worse quickly.

-If you have been using this medicine for a long time and you think you may have become mentally or physically dependent on it, check with your doctor.
-Some signs of dependence may be:
+If you have been using this medicine for a long time and you think you may have become mentally or physically dependent on it, check with your doctor right away.
+Some signs of dependence may include:

-A strong desire or need to continue taking the medicine.
+A strong desire or need to continue using the medicine.

 A need to increase the dose to receive the same effects.

-This medicine may cause slow growth.
+This medicine may cause slow growth and weight loss.
 If your child is using this medicine, the doctor will need to keep track of your child's height and weight.

 If you or your child experience a prolonged or painful erection of the penis for more than 4 hours, check with your doctor right away.

-This medicine may cause Raynaud phenomenon, which is a problem with blood circulation in the fingers or toes.
-Tell your doctor if you have tingling or pain, a cold feeling, paleness, or skin color changes in the fingers or toes, especially when exposed to cold.
+This medicine may cause Raynaud's phenomenon, which is a problem with blood circulation in the fingers or toes.
+Tell your doctor if you have tingling or pain, a cold feeling, paleness, or skin color changes in the fingers or toes, especially when exposed to cold temperatures.
 Call your doctor right away if you have unexplained sores or ulcers on your fingers or toes.